Uber, Hyundai Motor team up to develop electric air taxi

 Last year, Hyundai hired Shin Jai-won, a veteran aeronautics engineer from NASA, to head its newly established Urban Air Mobility Division, and pledged to invest 1.8 trillion won ($1.5 billion) in what it called “urban air mobility” by 2025.

-U.S. planemaker Boeing Co said in October it was working with Volkswagen’s (VOWG_p.DE) sports car brand, Porsche, to develop a concept electric flying vehicle capable of transporting people in urban areas.
+U.S. planemaker Boeing Co said in October it was working with Volkswagen’s sports car brand, Porsche, to develop a concept electric flying vehicle capable of transporting people in urban areas. ($1 = 1,168.8600 won) (Reporting by Hyunjoo Jin; Editing by Susan Fenton)